percona/everest-catalog/README.md

-## DBaaS Catalog
+## Everest Catalog

 Welcome!
-This repository is a DBaaS Platform OLM Catalog which include sets of operators to enable DBaaS on Kubernetes.
+This repository is an Everest OLM Catalog which includes sets of operators to enable DBaaS on Kubernetes.

 See [Design](docs/design/dbaas-catalog-design.md) for more details.